-Since our inception, we have incurred losses while advancing the R&D of our product candidates.
+Since our inception, we have incurred losses while advancing the development of our product candidates.
 We have not generated any revenues from product sales and do not expect to do so for a number of years.
 We do not know when, or if, we will generate any sales revenue from our DM199 product candidate or any future product candidates.
-We do not expect to generate any revenue from sales of product candidates unless and until we obtain regulatory approval.
+We do not expect to generate any revenue from sales of product candidates unless and until we obtain regulatory approval which may take at least an additional three to five years.
 We expect to continue to incur substantial operating losses until such time as any future product sales, royalty payments, licensing fees, and/or milestone payments are sufficient to generate revenues to fund our continuing operations.
-We expect our operating losses to increase in the near term as we continue the research, development and clinical trials of, and seek regulatory approval for, our DM199 product candidate.
-In addition, we expect our operating expenses to increase in 2019 compared to 2018 as a result of our recently obtained Nasdaq-listed U.S. public reporting company status.
+We expect our operating losses to increase in the near term as we continue research, development and clinical trials of, and seek regulatory approval for, our DM199 product candidate.
+In addition, we expect our operating expenses to increase in 2019 compared to the comparable periods of 2018 as a result of our Nasdaq-listed U.S. public reporting company status obtained in December 2018.
 In the long-term, subject to obtaining regulatory approval of our DM199 product candidate or any other future product candidates, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.

-Accordingly, despite our recent initial public offering, we expect we will need substantial additional capital to further our R&D activities, planned clinical trials, regulatory activities and otherwise develop our product candidate, DM199, or any future product candidates, to a point where they may be commercially sold.
+Accordingly, we expect we will need substantial additional capital to further our R&D activities, planned clinical trials, regulatory activities and otherwise develop our product candidate, DM199, or any future product candidates, to a point where they may be commercially sold.
 While we are striving to achieve these plans, there is no assurance these and other strategies will be achieved or that additional funding will be obtained on favorable terms or at all.
-While our rate of future negative cash flow per month will vary due to the timing of expenses incurred, we expect our current cash resources to be sufficient to allow us to complete our current ongoing Phase II REMEDY trial in patients with AIS and the first two cohorts in the Phase II study in patients with CKD and to otherwise fund our planned operations into the fourth quarter of 2020.
-However, the amount and timing of future funding requirements will depend on many factors, including the timing and results of our ongoing development efforts, the potential expansion of our current development programs, potential new development programs and related G&A support.
+While we expect our rate of future negative cash flow per month will vary due to the timing of expenses incurred, we expect our current cash resources to be sufficient to allow us to complete our current ongoing Phase II REMEDY trial in patients with AIS and the first two cohorts in the Phase II study in patients with CKD and to otherwise fund our planned operations into the fourth quarter of 2020.
+However, the amount and timing of future funding requirements will depend on many factors, including the timing and results of our ongoing development efforts, including enrollment in our clinical trials, the potential expansion of our current development programs, potential new development programs, and related G&A support.
 We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time.
 We may elect to raise additional funds even before we need them if market conditions for raising additional capital are favorable.